 CEO and Founder of The Retired Affiliates

-11 thoughts on “What is a Landing Page on a Website?”
+11 responses to “What is a Landing Page on a Website?”

 Quick question … do you know of a good geo-targeting plugin for wordpress that I could use to target my landing page traffic?